grinfeld/py_spark_playground/dbt/README.md

 ## Usage

-It's part of the project, so it's built with docker:
+It's part of the project, so it's built with Docker:
 1. [docker-compose-airflow.yml](../docker-compose-airflow.yml)
 2. [k8s and helm](../helm)

-__Note:__ I didn't add support for running dbt locally on machine, but you can do this easily (hahaha) by adding all relevant env variables on your machine, add spark-cluster, minIO, etc and run dbt command.
+__Note:__ I didn't add support for running dbt locally on the machine, but you can do this easily (hahaha) by adding all relevant env variables on your machine, add spark-cluster, minIO, etc, and run the dbt command.
 You can try: ``export $(cat env.minio.example | xargs)``

 ## [Dockerfile.dbt](../Dockerfile.dbt)

 the [Dockerfile.dbt](../Dockerfile.dbt) looks little bit complicated.
-The reason was I wanted to re-use [Dockerfile.dbt](../Dockerfile.dbt) for both [docker-compose](../docker-compose-airflow.yml) and [k8s](../helm) use cases.
+The reason was that I wanted to reuse [Dockerfile.dbt](../Dockerfile.dbt) for both [docker-compose](../docker-compose-airflow.yml) and [k8s](../helm) use cases.

-So for using Airflow and DBT in [docker-compose](../docker-compose-airflow.yml), I needed to allow using ssh.
+So, for using Airflow and DBT in [docker-compose](../docker-compose-airflow.yml), I needed to enable using SSH.

 This part in [Dockerfile.dbt](../Dockerfile.dbt) , please, never do it in such way
 ```dockerfile